 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
 Follow the procedure listed in the Before working inside your system. - 3.
-Remove the drive backplane cover. - 4.
-If installed, remove the air shroud. - 5.
-Remove the cooling fan cage. - NOTE: There are two side wall brackets on left and right of the chassis.
-The remove and install procedure remains the same for both. - NOTE: Ensure that you note the routing of the cables as you remove them from the system board.
+Remove the air shroud. - 4.
+Remove the cooling fan cage assembly. - (i) NOTE: Ensure that you note the routing of the cables as you remove them from the system board.
 Route the cable properly when you replace it to prevent the cable from being pinched or crimped.

-- 1. Press the tab to release the side wall bracket cover. - i NOTE: Unroute the cables to release them from the side wall bracket. - 2.
-Release the bracket from the chassis, and lift it away from the system.
+1. Press the tab to release the side wall bracket cover.

+(i) NOTE: Unroute the cables to release them from the side wall bracket.

+2. Release the bracket from the chassis, and lift it away from the system.

-Figure 33.
+Figure 30.
 Removing the side wall bracket